 • Immediate reduction of fixed-line costs (upwards of 50% in many cases)

 Best of all, any business previously employing ISDN connections has little to fear from any potential disruption in switching over— all of an organisation’s current lines can be brought under the SIP umbrella in most cases.

 Your Migration Plan

 While your company needs to be prepared for the end of ISDN, you will need to also be prepared for the switch to NBN and for adopting new SIP technology.
-Creating a migration plan that includes key dates and migration options will be crucial in ensuring the process of transitioning is as smooth as possible.
+Creating a migration plan that includes key dates and migration options will be crucial in ensuring the process of transition is as smooth as possible.

-EDV offers a range of SIP-based solutions for companies of all sizes and have experience in helping customers make the switch.
+EDV offers a range of SIP-based solutions for companies of all sizes and has experience in helping customers make the switch.
 To find out what your IP voice options are, speak to our Solution Specialists on 1300 738 737.